kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-All this does is set the protocol property so that the view to use for scaling is the imageView with the fish in it.
+This sets the protocol property so that the view to use for scaling is the imageView with the fish.

 Back in **ScaleSegue.swift** at the top of `animateTransition(:_)`, just before declaring: